Spice up your inbox with FREE German recipes and a free recipe ebook!

 Since the fresh herbs that are used in the traditional Frankfurter green sauce recipe are available in the springtime, this is also served on Maundy Thursday (the Thursday before Good Friday), which in German is Gründonnerstag (literally, Green Thursday), making this green sauce a perfect choice.

-With seven different kinds of herbs, this easy-to-make sauce is served with hard-boiled eggs and Pellkartoffeln.
+With seven different kinds of herbs, this easy-to-make sauce is usually served with hard-boiled eggs and Pellkartoffeln.
 Pellkartoffeln are boiled potatoes, usually new ones with thin skins, that have been cooked in their skins, then peeled and served.

 This famous German sauce was apparently renowned author Johann Wolfgang von Goethe's favourite dish.
 A famous myth is that Grüne Sosse was invented by his mother.
 The first Frankfurter Green Sauce recipe was published in 1860 in a cookbook by Wilhelmine Rührig, almost 30 years after Goethe's death.